 The fall season is a favorite for many.
 The cooler temperatures, the beautiful fall foliage and football season are all reason that many of us enjoy the fall.
-But, what may be surprising is that the fall season can cause many serious motor vehicle accidents.
+But, what may be surprising is that the fall season can cause many serious car accidents.
 In the fall, there are many unpredictable conditions and changes that contribute the accident and injuries.
 Some factors that contribute to crashes are slippery roadways, darker roads due to less daylight and an increase in traffic.

 While we cannot control weather conditions or another person’s driving, we can control what we do after being seriously injured in a motor vehicle accident.
-If you were injured in a car accident through no fault of your own, you should speak with an experienced Massachusetts personal injury attorney.
+If you were injured in a car accident through no fault of your own, you should speak with an experienced Massachusetts car accident attorney.
 An experienced lawyer will protect your rights and fight to get you the compensation you deserve for your injuries.

 Factors that Contribute to Motor Vehicle Accidents in the Fall